 - Now look at the after picture.
 I sprayed on the cleaner and let it sit for about 5 minutes then rinsed with the shower heap.
 Shower gunk and soap scum GONE!

 - The shower stall in our master bath has a floor that is made of white plastic.
 It has a slight texture that tends to attract dirt, especially when we wash our German Shepherd in it.

 - I clean it every week and it looked clean, until I spray it with one squirt of No Scrub Shower Cleaner (see the very top picture).
-I rinsed it with water and KA-POW it was bright white where the cleaner landed.
+I rinsed it with water and it was immediately bright white where the cleaner landed (with NO scrubbing).
 I completely cleaned one side (see the before-after above), built up dirt and soap scum GONE!

 - The cleaner also works great in toilets.
 The Sal's Suds helps the vinegar cling to the sides of the bowl allowing it to work on mineral deposits and hard water stains.

 - I sprayed the inside of the bowl focusing on the top ring where hard water tends to build up and waited 10 minutes.
 I then brushed and rinsed, hard water stains gone!

 Cleaning the bathroom may not be fun, but it can be greener and EASIER with this Non-Toxic No Scrub Shower Cleaner.
 I hope you try it in your home!